Worse than severely scuffed shoes or run down heels, a poorly maintained designer handbag is never in style.

 To keep your leather bag germ-free, clean its exterior with alcohol-free, baby wipes.
 Maintain your leather bags with a neutral polish (I love this amazing clear cream , which one Amazon.com reviewer called “a miracle in a jar”) is called Moneysworth & Best Shoe Cream.
 To use, first, test the cream on a small spot, near the bottom of the bag.
 If the leather discolors, do not continue using the product.

 - Gently, clean your suede handbags.
 Suede is notoriously difficult to clean, so handle this precious leather with care.
 If your handbag has stiff leather handles, wrap them in old cotton T-shirts, to keep the leather away from the supple and fragile suede material.
 (Never use a leather conditioning treatment on your suede designer bags.)
-A stiff suede brush or suede eraser can repair gentle scuffs, but you should leave the serious stains to professionals.
+A stiff suede eraser can repair gentle scuffs, but you should leave the serious stains to professionals.

 - Add sparkle to your patent purses.
 Clean your patent leather handbag stains with Windex, spray glass cleaner or rubbing alcohol.
 Use cotton balls and a clean cloth to add shine and wipe your patent leather designer purse clean.